 What About the Dyson V11?

 The Dyson V11 (and the bigger Dyson V11 Outsize) is even more expensive than the V10 Cyclone, but comes with a variety of upgrades.
 These include a digital display showing remaining cleaning time, longer battery life, automatic suction adjustment, and more cleaning power.
 The V11 also comes with Dyson’s new Torque floor tool.

-While the V11 is an upgrade to the V10, which is already our #1 pick, the V8 and V10 are fairer competition for the Shark vacuums in this comparison.
-There’s also the Dyson V15 Detect, although this is far too expensive for most people.
+While the V11 is an upgrade to the V10, and our #1 pick, the V8 and V10 are fairer competition for the Shark vacuums in this comparison.
+There’s also the Dyson V15 Detect, although this is far too expensive for many people.
 That’s why we chose the V8 and V10 for this comparison.

 Handheld Comparison: Dyson V7 Trigger Vs. Shark WV251UK Handheld